h4cc/awesome-elixir/README.md

 * [Elixir in Action](https://www.manning.com/books/elixir-in-action) - A brief intro to the language followed by a more detailed look at building production-ready systems in Elixir by Saša Jurić (2015).
 * [Erlang and Elixir for Imperative Programmers](https://leanpub.com/erlangandelixirforimperativeprogrammers) - Introduction to Erlang and Elixir in the context of functional concepts by Wolfgang Loder (2016).
 * [Erlang in Anger](http://www.erlang-in-anger.com/) - This book intends to be a little guide about how to be the Erlang medic in a time of war by Fred Hebert (2014).
-* [Getting Started - Elixir](https://github.com/potatogopher/elixir-getting-started) - PDF, MOBI, and EPUB documents for Elixir's Getting Started tutorial.
+* [Getting Started - Elixir](https://github.com/potatogopher/elixir-getting-started) - PDF, MOBI, and EPUB documents for Elixir's Getting Started tutorial (2016).
 * [Introducing Elixir ](http://shop.oreilly.com/product/0636920030584.do) - A gentle introduction to the language, with lots of code examples and exercises by Simon St. Laurent and J. David Eisenberg (2013).
 * [Metaprogramming Elixir: Write Less Code, Get More Done (and Have Fun!)](https://pragprog.com/book/cmelixir/metaprogramming-elixir) - Thorough explanation on how to exploit Elixir's metaprogramming capabilities to improve your Elixir coding by Chris McCord (2015).
 * [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir) - The book provides introduction to functional and concurrent programming with Elixir by Dave Thomas (2014).